knowaveragejoe/discord-comfyui/README.md

 Needs specially crafted workflows using the API-compatible workflow JSON schema, and a matching configuration in config.yaml in order to work.

-The bot will attempt to locate these based on name, and then provide the user's user's arguments into the workflow.
+The bot will attempt to locate these based on name.
+The discord user's arguments are templated into the workflow JSON, then submitted to the ComfyUI API.
+Generation progress is tracked and displayed in a discord embed, with the final image being displayed as an attachment.

 ## Setup